frondeus/fvtt-syrin-control/docs/how_to_setup_dev.md

 0. Install necessary dependencies:

-- docker with docker-compose
+- docker with `docker compose` plugin
-- yarn
+- nodejs with npm

 # Building the module